SpencerCornish/csci-460-operating-systems/README.md

 ## Summary

-This repo is a collection of the four programming assignments given in Operating Systems at Montana State University.
+This repo is a collection of the three programming assignments given in Operating Systems at Montana State University.

 ### Assignment 1

-*A processor management simulator, written fully in Go.*
+*A processor management simulator, written in Go.*

 ### Assignment 2